 About The Fibonacci Sequence

-The true origins of the sequence lie in India, where it was known to Sanskrit prosodists studying the rhythmic patterns of poetry.
+The earliest origins of the sequence lie in India, where it was known to Sanskrit prosodists studying the rhythmic patterns of poetry.
 Pingala's Chandahshastra (c.
 200 BCE), a treatise on Sanskrit prosody, describes the matra-meru — a tabulation of the number of ways to arrange long and short syllables in a poetic line — that generates the Fibonacci numbers.
 Virahanka (c.
 700 CE) made the connection explicit, and Hemachandra (1089-1172 CE) independently described the same sequence in his Chandonushasana, predating Fibonacci by approximately fifty years.
 The sequence was known in India as Hemachandra numbers or Virahanka-Fibonacci numbers long before it received its European name.
 Gopala (c.
-1135 CE) also described the sequence in a combinatorial context.
-The Indian tradition thus gave the world not only the numeral system that Fibonacci transmitted but also the sequence itself.
+1135 CE) also described it in a combinatorial context.
+The Indian tradition gave the world not only the numeral system that Fibonacci transmitted but also the sequence itself.

 In China, the mathematician Yang Hui (1238-1298) described what is now called Pascal's triangle, whose diagonal sums yield the Fibonacci numbers — an independent discovery of the same combinatorial structure.
 The connection between Pascal's triangle and the Fibonacci sequence reveals that the Fibonacci numbers are fundamentally combinatorial objects: F(n) counts the number of ways to tile a 1-by-(n-1) strip with squares and dominoes, the number of subsets of {1, 2, ..., n-1} containing no two consecutive elements, and the number of binary strings of length n-2 with no consecutive zeros.